-12+ My earliest memory of The Beatles is from when I was five-years-old.
+12+ My earliest memory of The Beatles is from when I was a five-year-old.
 It wasn't their music, but an article in the local newspaper, with a photo of John, Paul and George hammering an oversized nail into Ringo's head.
 My mother tutted and told me they were silly to play with hammers and nails.

 The next memory is from when I was an eight-year-old.
 A friend up the street from me had a record player, and his older sister had Beatles records, neither of which I had at home!
-A group of us would meet at my friend's house after school to sing and dance to the Beatles ... or at least recite the lyrics we thought they were singing and move about in a way we assumed was dancing.
+A group of us would meet at my friend's house after school to sing and dance to the Beatles.
+Or at least recite the lyrics we thought they were singing and move about in a way we assumed was dancing.

 And then shortly afterwards, I recall the local radio news announcing the Beatles were breaking up.
 I was devastated, though not as much as my friend's sister, who refused to play their records after the breakup.
 It was the end of the singing and dancing, at least until my family bought a record player and a Beatles record!

 Over the years, I've obsessed with listening to Beatles records, tapes and CDs, reading their biographies, and learning to play their songs on guitar (basic chords only!).
 My favourite Beatle for a long time was Paul.
-And then in 1980, when I was eighteen-years-old, John was murdered.
+And then, in 1980, when I was an eighteen-year-old, John was murdered.

 The blanket coverage and tributes by the newspapers, TVs and radios acquainted me with a John Lennon who'd been a recluse during my formative teenage years.
 I learnt to recognise his voice and lyrics in the Beatles anthology.

-I read Ray Coleman's biography of Lennon in 1997, some thirty years after my earliest memory of the Beatles.
+I read Ray Coleman's Lennon - The Definitive Biography in 1997, some thirty years after my earliest memory of the Beatles.
 By then, I was firmly in the "John camp" when it came to my favourite Beatle.
 And reading the biography only confirmed my conviction.